-Fig. 9.3 Swept-source OCT is able to provide visualization of the subarachnoid space if there is peripapillary atrophy, which there usually is, particularly in the region of the conus [99].
+Fig. 10.3 Swept source OCT is able to provide visualization of the subarachnoid space if there is peripapillary atrophy, which there usually is, particularly in the region of the conus.
 Note the beams of tissue visible (arrow)

-9.7 Measurements and Reproducibility of Choroidal Thickness
+10.6 Measurements and Reproducibility of Choroidal Thickness

-There is a very good intersystem [49, 50], interobserver, and intervisit reproducibility [50] of manual choroidal thickness measurements.
-The interobserver repeatability is good using EDI-OCT [16, 46, 50, 51], Cirrus HD-OCT [49, 52], Optovue RTVue [16], and SS-OCT [50, 53].
-The intersystem reproducibility of choroidal thickness measurements has been assessed between EDI-OCT and SS-OCT [50] and also between three different SD-OCT devices: Cirrus HD-OCT, Spectralis using EDI module, and RTVue [49].
-Tan and associates found the intraclass correlation coefficient for interobserver reproducibility of 0.994 but also the value of the mean difference between choroidal thickness measurements between graders that was 2.0 μm for 24 normal eyes of 12 healthy subjects [51].
-These levels of agreement are smaller than the diurnal variation in choroidal thickness in humans [51].
+There is a very good intersystem [44, 45], inter-observer, and inter-visit reproducibility [45] of manual choroidal thickness measurements.
+The inter-observer repeatability is good using EDI-OCT [45, 46], Cirrus HD OCT [44, 47], Optovue RTVue [45], and SS OCT.
+[45, 48] The intersystem reproducibility of choroidal thickness measurements has been assessed between EDI-OCT and SS OCT [45] and also between three different SD-OCT devices: Cirrus HD-OCT, Spectralis using EDI module, and RTVue [44].
+Tan and associates found the intraclass correlation coefficient for interobserver reproducibility of 0.994 but also the value of the mean difference between choroidal thickness measurements between graders that was 2.0 μm for 24 normal eyes of 12 healthy subjects [46].
+These levels of agreement are smaller than the diurnal variation in choroidal thickness in humans [46].
 Automated segmentation methods are generally faster but substitute idiosyncrasies and biases of the coded algorithm for idiosyncrasies and biases of a human observer.
-Wide area thickness maps and volume calculations are in beta testing stages at present and should be available in the near future.